Is this trip right for me?

 Yes—and more do every year.
 Adventure Canada offers a 30 Under 30 Program with a 30% cost reduction for guests under thirty years of age, whether travelling alone or with someone else.
 We offer additional incentives for children under the age of five.
 Please enquire directly with our advisors for details.

 Aboard the Ocean Endeavour, breakfast and lunch include a wide variety of tasty and healthy choices.
 Globally inspired a la carte suppers offer options to suit every taste, including fish and vegetarian options.
 Desserts, made fresh daily, are a highlight!

 Food sensitivities, special diets, and personal choices can be accommodated with advance notice.

 When possible, we do try to incorporate local delicacies such as caribou and Arctic char, cod cheeks, and so on.
 For children’s meals and those with food allergies and restrictions, please advise us in writing well in advance of departure so we can best accommodate your needs.

 Can I buy local art?

 Yes!
-Carvings and handicrafts from local artists are available for purchase in most of the communities we visit.
-Canadian currency is best for these purchases.
-Many countries impose restrictions on importing certain items.
-Please check with your customs department before you depart your home country to avoid disappointment.
+Carvings and other handicrafts made by local artists are available for purchase in most of the communities we visit.
+Please check what currency is most appropriate based on your itinerary.
+Many countries impose restrictions on importing items made of certain materials.
+Please review CITES guidelines and check with your customs department before you depart your home country to avoid disappointment.

-Some of the communities we visit are not equipped to handle credit/debit purchasing; for this reason, we recommend bringing a supply of cash to purchase art, crafts, and souvenirs.
-Please consult with our Client Services team for further details.
+Some of the communities we visit are not equipped to handle credit or debit cards when purchasing; for this reason, we recommend bringing a supply of cash to purchase art, crafts, and souvenirs.
+Please consult with our advisors for further details.

 Will we encounter rough seas?